splunk/public-o11y-docs/gdi/prometheus-exporter/prometheus-exporter.md

 ### Log contains the error `net/http: HTTP/1.x transport connection broken: malformed HTTP response`

-Solution: Enable HTTPS with `useHTTPS`.
+Solution: Activate HTTPS with `useHTTPS`.

 ### Log contains the error `forbidden: User \"system:anonymous\" cannot get path \"/metrics\"`

-Solution: Enable `useServiceAccount` and make sure the service account that the Splunk Distribution of OpenTelemetry Collector is running with has the necessary permissions.
+Solution: Activate `useServiceAccount` and make sure the service account that the Splunk Distribution of OpenTelemetry Collector is running with has the necessary permissions.

 ## Get help